 - William A. Lau, priest: A victim accused Lau of a sexual act when he was a teenager in 1996.

 - Ronald J. Luka, priest: Three boys accused him of abuse while at a Fort Lauderdale Catholic school.
-Other students alleged abuses over a 20 year period from his time in New York.
+Other students alleged abuses over a 20-year period from his time in New York.
 The church settled at least one suit.

-- Terrence O'Donnell, Salesian Order priest: Three boys accused O'Donnel of abuses at Mary Help of Christians Catholic School in Tampa.
+- Terrence O'Donnell, Salesian Order priest: Three boys accused O'Donnell of abuses at Mary Help of Christians Catholic School in Tampa.
 He relocated to the Boston Boys and Girls Club.
 The Florida Department of Health and Rehabilitation investigated him but filed no criminal charges.

 - Thomas Mulryan, Brother Congregation of Holy Cross: Three boys accused Mulryan of abuse during the 1960s while at a school in Rome.
 He also worked at Catholic schools in Massachusetts and New York and at Jesuit High School in Tampa in 1988.
 He denied previous allegations.
 There were no known allegations during assignments in the United States.
 He retired in 1995.

 - Hubert J. Reason, deceased: “Credible accusations” made in 2002 from boys in Tampa.
 They alleged abuse and also alleged that Reason gave them alcohol and money.
-The diocese settled three claims in 2005.
+The Diocese settled three claims in 2005.

 - Michael Rhodes, priest: Two minor boys accused Rhodes of abuse in the 1970s.
 He left the church in 1993.